 - 3.4 The detailed revenue and attendance projections for Sedbergh are appendix 2.
 The projections show an increase in attendances and increase in fitness gym and membership based on an improved and expanded gym.
 It is assumed that current members of the Richard Dunn Sports Centre gym will transfer to the new facility.
 The potential increase in fitness membership and participation will have a positive impact on physical activity levels and health.
-The addition of a second flexible water space will provide significant opportunities for increased learn to swim activity. - 3.5 Subject to the granting of Planning Permission for the project at Sedbergh the Council will commence the process of appointing a main contractor.
-The estimated value of this contract is £15.2 million.
+The addition of a second flexible water space will provide significant opportunities for increased learn to swim activity. - 3.5 Planning Permission for the project at Sedbergh has been obtained, and as the next step in the development process the Council has commenced the process of appointing a main contractor.
+The estimated value of this contract is £15.2 million. - 3.6 It is a requirement of Contract Standing Orders that the appropriate committee is notified of the Council's intent to award a contract in excess of £2million in value.

-- 3.6 It is a requirement of Contract Standing Orders that the appropriate committee is notified of the Council's intent to award a contract in excess of £2million in value. - 3.7 The project team in association with the Commissioning and Procurement Service supported by our external design team intend to run a competitive process through the regional YORBuild framework.
+3.7 The project team in association with the Commissioning and Procurement Service supported by our external design team are currently undertaking a competitive process through the regional YORBuild framework.
 This framework not only provides an expedient route to market but has already undertaken due diligence on the companies background.
 Companies on the framework are also required to demonstrate a commitment to developing the local supply chain, encouraging sustainability and promoting employment and skills by way of training and apprenticeships.